golang-design/history/README.md

 ## Acknowledgements

-The document author would like to first thank the [TalkGo](https://github.com/talkgo) community creator [Mai Yang](https://github.com/yangwenmai)'s sponsorship for the [golang.design](https://golang.design) initiative.
+The document author would like to first thank the [TalkGo](https://github.com/talkgo) community creator [Mai Yang](https://github.com/yangwenmai)'s champion sponsorship for the [golang.design](https://golang.design) initiative.
+His creation of the TalkGo significantly changed the Go community in China.
+He is also a great person that is actively contributing to all kinds of Go related projects.

-It is also important to thank the TalkGo community core members [qcrao](https://github.com/qcrao), and [eddycjy](https://github.com/eddycjy)'s continues inspiring discussion and sharing.
-The document would not be organized without their support.
+It is also important to thank the continuing, inspiring discussion and sharing with the TalkGo community core members [qcrao](https://github.com/qcrao), and [eddycjy](https://github.com/eddycjy).

+The document would not be organized without all of the supports from them.

 ## License